secretpray/Recipes/README.md

 * Favorite
 * Category with Ancestry
 * Voted comments with acts_as_votable gem
 * 5 Star Rating and Review with JS
+* Tags for Recipe and tags cloud
 * Nested Forms
 * Authentication with Devise
 * Authorize with Pundit